 Mount Owen is located in the northwest corner of Wyoming inside Grand Teton National Park.
 From the north entrance of the park, drive south 28.5 miles to Moran Junction on Highway 191.
 From Moran Junction, continue south on the highway for 18 miles to Moose Junction where you turn right (west).
 If you are coming from Jackson Wyoming, drive north on Highway 191 for 12 miles to Moose Junction and turn left (west).
 At Moose Junction, drive about seven miles to the sign for Lupine Meadow Trailhead.
 Drive just under a mile on the gravel road to the trailhead with a huge parking area and restrooms.
 Lupine Meadow trailhead is the jumping off point for most routes on Mount Owen as well as the Grand Teton.
 Expect a lot of cars at this trailhead.

 From Lupine Meadow Trailhead (6732 ft) follow the trail south through the forest as it gains a small ridge and curves west.
 At 1.7 miles the trail forks and you want to right fork towards Garnet Canyon and Amphitheater Lake.
 Begin a series of long switchbacks ascending beautiful meadows for another 1.3 miles to the next junction.
 Continue to the right and follow the trail to Surprise and Amphitheater Lakes.
 In early season there will surely be snow on the trail and the lakes will be covered with ice and snow.
 It's a total of 5 miles on the trail to 9,714 foot Amphitheater Lake, however no camping is allowed at the lakes so you must continue north another 10 minutes or so, and gain the small 9,880 foot saddle between Disappointment Peak and Point 9,967.
-This saddle has a nice perch sitting next to a deep gully that offers fantastic views of Mount Owen off to the northwest.
+This saddle has a nice perch that offers fantastic views of Mount Owen, and into upper Glacier Gulch off to the northwest.

 Southwest Ridge - III, 5.6